jongminkmg/Protocol/DNA_FISH.md

 8. Put coverslip over hyb solution(20uL), cell-side facing down
    - I try to keep the hyb solution at 42C before putting coverslips.
 Not sure if this mattters.

-9. Denature by putting tissue culture plate tops with coverslips on 80C waterbath.
+9. Denature by putting coverslip+hyb soln+slide glass on PCR machine with sample and cover set at 80C.
 10 minutes.
-   - FISH works better at higher temp (e.g. 94C) but higher temp kills IF signal more efficiently.
+   - FISH signal will be better at higher temp (e.g. 94C) but higher temp kills IF signal.

 10. Incubate at 42C O/N
     - Incubation temp varies depending on your probe's melting temp.